-Reasonable adjustments will be made to ensure that all students have access to the resources needed for effective remote learning.
+Reasonable adjustments will be made to ensure that all pupils have access to the resources needed for effective remote learning.

-Lesson plans will be adapted to ensure that the curriculum remains fully accessible via remote learning, where practical – where this is not practical, the school will ensure students can catch up on these areas of the curriculum when they return to school.
+Lesson plans will be adapted to ensure that the curriculum remains fully accessible via remote learning, where practical – where this is not practical, the school will ensure pupils can catch up on these areas of the curriculum when they return to school.

-Teaching staff will liaise with the SENCO and other relevant members of staff to ensure all students remain fully supported for the duration of the remote learning period.
+Teaching staff will liaise with the SENCO and other relevant members of staff to ensure all pupils remain fully supported for the duration of the remote learning period.

 Any defects or issues with remote learning resources will be reported as soon as possible to the relevant member of staff.

-Students will be required to use their own or family-owned equipment to access remote learning resources, unless the school agrees to provide or loan equipment, e.g. laptops.
+Pupils will be required to use their own or family-owned equipment to access remote learning resources, unless the school agrees to provide or loan equipment, e.g. laptops.

-Students and parents will be required to look after any equipment they use to access remote learning resources.
+Pupils and parents will be required to look after any equipment they use to access remote learning resources.

 Teaching staff will oversee academic progression for the duration of the remote learning period and will only mark and provide feedback on work as agreed in line with section 7 of this policy.

-The arrangements for any ‘live’ classes via video conferencing or webinars, will be communicated via email no later than one day before the allotted time and kept to a reasonable length of no more than one hour per session.

 The ICT technicians are not responsible for providing technical support for equipment that is not owned by the school.

-Teachers are expected to set work in line with the normal school day and therefore expectations on students in terms of volume of work set should not exceed the normal school day expectations.
+Teachers are expected to set work in line with the normal school day and therefore expectations on pupils in terms of volume of work set should not exceed the normal school day expectations.

 Costs and expenses

-The school will not contribute to any household expenses incurred while students learn remotely, e.g. heating, lighting, council tax, paper or printing costs.
+The school will not contribute to any household expenses incurred while pupils learn remotely, e.g. heating, lighting, council tax, paper or printing costs.

-The school will not reimburse any costs for travel between students’ homes and the school premises.
+The school will not reimburse any costs for travel between pupils’ homes and the school premises.

 The school will not reimburse any costs for childcare.

-If a student is provided with school-owned equipment, the student and their parent will sign and adhere to the Acceptable Use Agreement prior to commencing remote learning.
+If a pupil is provided with school-owned equipment, the pupil and their parent will sign and adhere to the Acceptable Use Agreement prior to commencing remote learning.

 Online safety